Joohansson/NanoRPCProxy/README.md

 # NanoRPCProxy
 NanoRPCProxy is a relay and protection system that sits between a client and a Nano node RPC interface.
 It makes it possible to set the RPC interface public to the Internet without compromising the security of the node itself.
-The Nano node has NO built in functionality for user authentication, rate limiting or caching which makes it dangerous to open up without protection like this.
-With NanoRPCProxy you can for example serve a mobile app or web frontend with direct node calls. **In reality, it can be used for Nano wallets, exchanges, block explorers, public APIs, monitor systems, Point of Sale or basically anything that communicates with a node.**.
+The Nano node has NO built in functionality for user authentication, rate limiting or caching which makes it dangerous to open up without protection like this proxy provides.
+With NanoRPCProxy you can for example serve a mobile app or web frontend with indirect node calls. **In reality, it can be used for Nano wallets, exchanges, block explorers, public APIs, monitor systems, Point of Sale or basically anything that communicates with a node.**.

 The built in token system makes it possible to serve requests beyond the default limits and monetize your backend via direct Nano token purchases.